Maximus faces the double threat of a tiger and gladiator in Ridley Scott's 2000 epic.

 Gladiator features several historical characters, including the emperors Marcus Aurelius and Commodus and the young Lucius Verus.
 However, the main plot is completely fictitious, as is Maximus Decimus Meridius, the protagonist who propels it forwards.

-There are plenty of other examples of Scott bending history to his whims.
-The emperor Commodus did, in fact, fight as a gladiator in amphitheatres.
-Our main source for his reign, the dubiously reliable Historia Augusta records him taking part in 735 gladiatorial bouts (Historia Augusta, Life of Commodus, 11.12) But he also liked shooting lions with arrows or javelins or beheading defenceless ostriches to fighting vengeful legionary generals in single combat.
+The emperor Commodus did, in fact, fight as a gladiator in amphitheatres, but it was less heroic and more theatrical.
+Our main source for his reign, the dubiously reliable Historia Augusta records him taking part in 735 gladiatorial bouts (Historia Augusta, Life of Commodus, 11.12).
+But Commodus preferred shooting lions with arrows or javelins or beheading defenceless ostriches to fighting vengeful legionary generals in single combat.

-Suffice to say that Commodus did not die on the Colosseum’s arena floor imploring his Praetorians to throw him a sword.
-Instead, he met the much more inglorious end of being poisoned by his mistress before being strangled in the bath by his wrestling partner.
+Nor did Commodus die on the Colosseum’s arena floor imploring his Praetorians to throw him a sword.
+Instead, he met the much more inglorious end of being poisoned by his mistress before being strangled in the bath by his “wrestling partner”.
 Still, after his death the Senate published a lengthy decree calling for his damnatio memoriae (the erasure of his name and legacy from the public record), beseeching the Roman people to “Let the memory of the murderer and the gladiator be utterly wiped away.”

-For a start, Scott whitewashes Rome’s buildings which we know were ornately coloured.
-He also creates a city so blotted in shadows that it almost resembles one of his future dystopias, like Blade Runner’s Los Angeles.
-Perhaps most significantly, Scott’s Rome is a city of vast open public spaces.
+Perhaps most significantly, Scott’s Rome is a city of vast, open public spaces.
 Nowhere is this more visible than towards the beginning of the movie during Commodus’s triumphal entry into the city.

 Alexander Meddings